 If we try to put it in simple terms, it will reflect the ability of the supplier to provide the services to the customers accurately without any trouble or hassle in the first place.

-When you want to know how well the company of yours would be able to provide for the demands of the customers, the fill rate is something that you go ahead and measure to know.
-Let us now have a look upon the formula of calculating the Fill Rate-
+When you want to know how well the company of yours would be able to provide for the customer demand, the fill rate is something that you go ahead and measure to know.

 Fill Rate Formula: How to Calculate Fill Rate